vedranaa/InSegt/pycode/README.md

 * `annotator.py`, an annotator for drawing on an image.
 Based on [qt for python](https://doc.qt.io/qtforpython/).

 * `insegtannotator.py`, annotator allowing for interactive segmentation.
 This is an extension of the annotator used for interactive segmentation.
-To use `InsegtAnnotator` you need a processing function that given labels returns segmentation.
+To use `InsegtAnnotator`, you need a processing function that given labels returns a segmentation.